Anime Analysis & Review: Sword Art Online

-SPOILERS AHEAD!
-Before I proceed further, let me make it clear that the rest of what I will be writing from here covers only the contents of the anime and not the light novel, manga, or game.
+Before I proceed further, let me make it clear that the rest of what I will be writing here covers only the contents of Season 1 of the anime series.

 All players log in for the first time on November 6, 2022, only to discover that they are unable to log out.
-The creator of SAO, Kayaba Akihiko, then appears in the game and reveals to everyone that this was part of his plan, and that only by reaching the game's 100th floor—defeating the final boss and finishing the game— can a player log out.
-He also cautions everyone that should any player die in the game, the Nerve Gear will emit a burst of strong microwaves that will end up burning that player's brain, killing him/her in the real world as well.
-Similarly, forcefully removing the Nerve Gear before logging out will have the same fatal result.
+The creator of SAO, Kayaba Akihiko, then appears in the game and reveals to everyone that this was part of his plan, and that only by reaching the game's 100th floor—defeating the final boss and finishing the game—can a player log out.
+He also cautions everyone that should any player die in the game, the Nerve Gear would emit a burst of strong microwaves that would end up burning the player's brain, killing them in the real world as well.
+Similarly, forcefully removing the Nerve Gear before logging out would have the same fatal result.

-Central to SAO, .hack//Sign and other virtual reality-based anime, such as Accel World, is the idea that the virtual world can become so integral to an individual’s life that it serves as an alternate reality and escape from reality.
+Central to Sword Art Online, .hack//Sign and other virtual reality-based anime, such as Accel World and Log Horizon, is the idea that the virtual world can become so integral to an individual's life that it serves as an alternate reality and escape from reality.
 Online games become increasingly powerful tools of escapism, where people can live out their fantasies and become beings that they cannot be in the real world.
 Such is the case for Kirito, Klein, and many other SAO players, whose initial in-game avatars had abilities and appearances far different from their real selves.

-I believe I speak generally for all gamers when I say that it is every gamer's ultimate dream: to be able to fully experience a game by bringing his or her own consciousness into the game itself.
+I believe I speak generally for all gamers when I say that it is every gamer's ultimate dream to be able to fully experience a game by bringing their own consciousness into the game itself.
 In other words, to be able to live in the game.
 Well, at least this is true for me.
-Wouldn't it be simply awesome if what you see, hear, touch, smell, and taste in the game?
+Wouldn't it be simply awesome if what you see, hear, touch, smell and taste in the game is real?
 Wouldn't it be amazingly superb if we can control our avatars in battle with our every bodily movement, as if we were using our own real bodies to do combat?

-SAO's storyline makes use of Nerve Gear to make this possible.
-Translated into the context of our real world, this is what is known as the brain-computer interface (BCI) technology, a highly advanced development in the field of neuroscience that allows direct communication between the brain and a computerized device.
-Frequently used in the field of medical research to treat stroke, blindness, paralysis, and other ailments, BCI research has recently branched into neuro-gaming, thus it may be possible that something like a Nerve Gear-like technology could be developed in the future.
+Sword Art Online's storyline makes use of the Nerve Gear to make this possible.
+Translated into the context of our real world, this is what is known as brain-computer interface (BCI) technology, a highly advanced development in the field of neuroscience that allows direct communication between the brain and a computerized device.
+Frequently used in the field of medical research to treat stroke, blindness, paralysis and other ailments, BCI research has recently branched into neuro-gaming, thus it may be possible that something like the Nerve Gear technology be developed in the future.

-- On a more controversial note, it also raises the question of whether is it safe or moral to meddle with the workings of the human brain in the name of science (or a better gaming experience).
-What are the potential side-effects of using a Nerve Gear-like technology?
+The anime, however, does raise several pertinent questions regarding the ethics and safety behind such a wonderful technology.
+Kayaba's utter disregard for human life in developing a literally fatal game like SAO and Nobuyuki's illegal experimentations on the human mind call for proper ethical regard and reasonable limitations in the pursuit of technological advancements.
+On a more controversial note, it also raises the question of whether it is safe or moral to meddle with the workings of the human brain in the name of science (or a better gaming experience).
+What are the potential side effects of using a Nerve Gear-like technology?

-There may be some out there who will vehemently disagree with me for what I am going to say, but let me say it anyway; SAO is one of the most beautiful masterpieces I have ever seen.
-From the spectacular graphics to the intricate plot and even creative use of background music to create the desired atmosphere, SAO has proven itself worthy of its title.
+There may be some out there who will vehemently disagree with me for what I am going to say, but let me say it anyway; Sword Art Online (or at least the first half of the series i.e. the SAO story arc) is one of the most beautiful masterpieces I have ever seen.
+From the spectacular visuals to the intricate plot and even spectacular use of background music to create the desired atmosphere, Sword Art Online has proven itself worthy of its title.

-Commenting first on the graphics, I have to say that SAO’s character and costume designs are simply beautiful.
+Commenting on the animation, I have to say that Sword Art Online's character and costume designs are simply beautiful.
 They are designed to complement the medieval-cum-fantasy and fairy-like environments in the SAO and ALfheim Online (ALO) games respectively.
-More importantly, the designs of SAO and ALO’s scenic in-game worlds give off a majestic, surreal impression of a distant utopia, a Shangri-la of one’s most ideal of fantasies, and a culmination of one’s dreamiest of paradises.
+More importantly, the designs of SAO and ALO's scenic in-game worlds give off a majestic, surreal impression of a distant utopia, a Shangri-la of one's most ideal of fantasies, and a culmination of one's dreamiest of paradises.
 It is an out-of-this-world beauty indescribable in its perfection.
-Given the chance, I would personally like to travel into the worlds of SAO and ALO and just bask in the perfect beauty of Aincrad’s First Floor sunset and nighttime Aarun—two of my most favourite scenes in the anime.
+Given the chance, I would personally like to travel into the worlds of SAO and ALO and just bask in the perfect beauty of Aincrad's First Floor sunset and nighttime Aarun—two of my most favorite scenes in the anime.

 I cannot forget to mention the stunning designs of SAO's dungeons, the fearsome forms its enemies assume, and the remarkably virtual-ish player menu/command lists and battle indicators (e.g. HP bar, battle target markers etc.), all of which combine to produce a boldly realistic feel of a quintessential virtual battle RPG.

 While quite a few anime revolve around harem-based genres (i.e. where the main male protagonist is surrounded by a bevy of ladies romantically interested in or related to him), I am an ardent believer that the most beautiful love stories include a male protagonist who was, is, and will always be loyal to one and only one female protagonist.
-Of course, that same degree of romantic loyalty should also apply in the reverse, i.e. the heroine being true only to her hero.
-SAO’s love story magnificently depicts this love down to the last detail.
+Of course, that same degree of romantic loyalty should also apply in the reverse i.e. the heroine being true only to her hero.
+SAO's love story magnificently depicts this love down to the last detail.
 We see a budding relationship between a young couple who coincidentally meet in the virtual world, are trapped in a similar fate, and share a similar vision, even to the extent of momentarily living together in bliss in the SAO realm.
-True to the common matrimonial phrase, “til death do us part,” Kirito and Asuna’s romantic relationship perseveres even under the most trying of circumstances, with the ultimate reward of living happily ever after in the final episode.
+True to the common matrimonial phase, "till death do us part", Kirito and Asuna's romantic relationship perseveres even under the most trying of circumstances, with the ultimate reward of living happily together in the final episode.